You’ve booked your Headshot Day session and are preparing to come to your appointment. What is the proper headshot preparation? What should you bring?

 When choosing your clothing, strongly consider your audience and the message you want them to receive.
 Where will you be using the photo? — website, LinkedIn, brochures, etc. We are creating a photo library for future use as well, so go ahead and bring a tie even if you think you might not need one in the future.

 If you wear glasses, by all means wear them in the photo.
 If you have multiple pairs, bring them.
 Make sure they are clean and in good repair.
-See more tips for wearing glasses in professional headshots.
+Here are more tips for wearing glasses in your headshot.

 Headshot Preparation – Makeup